cbuescher/elasticsearch/README.md

 If you have made an error you can also remove specific annotations by id.

-1. Issue `night-rally-admin list annotations --environment=nightly` and find the right annotation.
+1. Issue `esrally list annotations --configuration-name=nightly` and find the right annotation.
 Note that only the 20 most recent annotations are shown.
 You can show more, by specifying `--limit=NUMBER`.
 2. Suppose the id of the annotation that we want to delete is `AVwM0jAA-dI09MVLDV39`.
-Then issue `night-rally-admin delete annotation --id=AVwM0jAA-dI09MVLDV39`.
+Then issue `esrally delete annotation --configuration-name=nightly --id=AVwM0jAA-dI09MVLDV39`.

-For more details, please issue `night-rally-admin delete annotation --help`.
+For more details, please issue `esrally delete annotation --help`.

 #### Remove a race

 Sometimes we need to redo a benchmark run and then we need to cleanup data from the prior run.
-In order to do so, `night-rally-admin` can delete all relevant data.
+In order to do so, `esrally` can delete all relevant data.

-1. Issue `night-rally-admin list races --environment=nightly` and find the race id of the race(s) you need to delete.
+1. Issue `esrally list races --configuration-name=nightly` and find the race id of the race(s) you need to delete.
 Note that only the 20 most recent races are shown.
 You can show more, by specifying `--limit=NUMBER`.
 2. Suppose the id of the race that we want to delete is `53f37522-b761-4e46-9a5c-e7f0d9d9258f`.
-Then issue `night-rally-admin delete race --id=53f37522-b761-4e46-9a5c-e7f0d9d9258f`.
+Then issue `esrally delete race --configuration-name=nightly --id=53f37522-b761-4e46-9a5c-e7f0d9d9258f`.
 This will remove all data about this race from the metrics store.

-For more details, please issue `night-rally-admin delete race --help`.
+For more details, please issue `esrally delete race --help`.

 **Note:** The admin tool also supports a dry-run mode for all commands that would change the data store.
 Just append `--dry-run`.